amirulmenjeni/dmine/README.md

 # About

+This README will only cover several key features of **dmine** briefly.
+For a more comprehensive documentation please head over to our [wiki](https://github.com/amirulmenjeni/dmine/wiki).

 **dmine** is a webscraping tool that aims to trivialize the process of extracting data from target websites.
 It make use of a simple scripting language called [Scrape Filter Language (SFL)](Scrape-Filter-Language) to help you easily filter out unwanted data.